What is a persistent login?

 It does this by storing a cryptographically strong 128-bit randomised key in the cookie and a hashed version of the key in the database.
 When a session naturally expires and you refresh a page, or you revisit the website, then you would normally find yourself signed-out.
 However, if the server detects the presence of the cookie, then it will cross-reference the cookie with the database.
 If authentication is successful, then your session is renewed, you are issued a new cookie key, and the details in the database are updated.

 Will this information be kept indefinitely?

-When you click Sign-Out, both the cookie and the reference in the DB for that persistent login are immediately removed.
+When you click Sign-Out, both the cookie and the reference in the database for that persistent login are immediately removed.

 What happens if I just close the browser window?

 That depends on how your browser is setup.
 By default, most browsers do not delete cookies when you close the window.
 So when you revisit Project Euler the server will detect the cookie and as long as the expiration period has not elapsed, you will be automatically signed-in.

 However, browsers can be configured to delete cookies when you close the window or you may be using an incognito session.
 In which case, the cookie will be removed when you close the window, but the database will now have a reference to a non-existent cookie with a randomised reference that you will not able to reproduce.